guanghelee/iclr19-robust-locally-linear-nets/README.md

    * `cd fc_log`
    * `python ../parse_log.py --file-list ../fc_log.list`

- * To see the best model in terms of the median of L2 margin given each validation accuracy.
-Then we recommend to look into the log file to finally see the testing accuracy on the desired model.
+ * To inspect the best model in terms of the median of L2 margin given each validation accuracy, please look into the log file to see the testing scores of the model.

 ## Other experiments: